-Pursuant to this mandate, Lane Caputo reviewed executive and director compensation at the Company and, following the conclusion of its review, Lane Caputo delivered a report to First Mining with respect to executive and Board compensation at the Company (the "Lane Caputo Report").
-The Lane Caputo Report established a peer group of 19 comparator companies (the "Peer Group") reflecting the evolving business of the Company.
-Lane Caputo used various considerations in proposing the Peer Group, including companies of a similar size, stage of development and industry focus, with a similar market capitalization and operating in the same regional geography - all as compared to the First Mining as at the date of the report.
-Based on these considerations, the Peer Group was determined as the following:
+Pursuant to independent review of compensation mandate, in 2020 Lane Caputo reviewed executive and director compensation of the Company.
+In 2023 the Company engaged Bedford Resources to provide a report (the "Bedford Resources Report") updating the peer group of comparator companies (the "Peer Group") to reflect the evolving business of the Company.
+Bedford Resources used various considerations in proposing the Peer Group, including companies of a similar size, stage of development and industry focus, with a similar market capitalization and operating in the same regional geography - all as compared to the First Mining as at the date of the report.
+Since the date of the Bedford Resources Report, certain companies in the Peer Group were acquired by other public companies or no longer considered development companies within similar jurisdictions.
+Accordingly, the current Peer Group which was considered by the Compensation Committee when reviewing executive compensation for 2024 was as follows: